Magellan Magellan

 Master Courses in English

 Business.
-Approved students can attend for one semester, the academic year or the summer.
-Students can typically choose master level courses or combine courses with research.
-You must enroll in 9-12 credit hours, which represents 3-4 courses, each meeting 3 hours per week; you may not enroll in more than 12 credit hours.
+Approved students can attend for one semester or the academic year.
+You must enroll in 9-12 credit hours, which represents 3-4 courses, each meeting 3 hours per week.
+You may not enroll in more than 12 credit hours.
 For class schedule information, click here.

 Note: Visa regulations restrict enrollment in online-courses.